algorand/conduit-plugin-template/README.md

 Just like the released version of Conduit, a `config.yml` file is required and must be configured.
 An Algorand node is also required as a data source.

 For convenience, consider running your node with docker.
-This makes it easy to configure the network you'll connect to and the API tokens.
+It provides methods to configure the network you'll connect to, setup API tokens, and automatically configure the node for Conduit.
 Modify the following command to suite your needs.
-Note that you can leave out the `NETWORK` option to start a private network:
+Note that you can leave out the `NETWORK` option to start a private
+network:
 ```
 docker run -d -p 4190:8080 --name conduit-template-follower \
   -e ADMIN_TOKEN=aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa \